luismiguelcasadodiaz/Born2beRoot/README.md

     # Born2beRoot
 ## Prepare space for your virtual machine
 Remember that disk space we have in our 42 sessions is limited to 5 GB.
 It is enough for the mandatory part of this proyect.
-You can stop here and do nothing about it or, in case you plan to do the bonus part, you can use a permanent 30 GB disk quota you are entitled to in /sgoinfre/Perso.
+You can stop here and do nothing about it or, in case you plan to do the bonus part, you can use a permanent 30 GB disk quota you are entitled to in /sgoinfre/Perso. (see below conditions to use it without sad surprises)

 It is permanent while you are using it.
 In case you don use it during 60 day, your Personal disk quota will be removed.